Tropical Depression Bill soaks Texas, kills one, brings flood worries

 A 62-year-old woman died on Wednesday when she lost control of her car on a rain-soaked highway near the central town of West, a state trooper said.

-Nearly 500 flights had been canceled at Dallas and Houston airports, some of the nation's busiest, as of 4:30 p.m.
+More than 160 flights were canceled at Dallas and Houston airports, some of the nation's busiest, as of 11 a.m.
 CDT, tracking service FlightAware.com said.

 The National Weather Service issued a flash flood watch for an area from the Texas coast into Illinois, affecting more than 20 million people.